tb-peregrine/link-lister/README.md

 ### Options
 - `-l`, `--limit`: The maximum number of URLs to process from the RSS feed.
 Processes the first `<limit>` links.
-- `p`, `--parent_class`: The class name of the parent element within which you want to search for links.
+- `-p`, `--parent_class`: The class name of the parent element within which you want to search for links.

 Example: